Enewsletter

 Thanks to Joe, "G" and everyone in the crowd who brought back the thrill of Marshall Field's to the Oprah fans!

-For the record: FieldsFansChicago.org and its activities -- including Tuesday's distribution of leaflets and buttons in the public right-of-way near the Oprah taping -- are in no way connected to nor sponsored or endorsed by Orah Winfrey, her show, her enterprises and her associates.
+For the record: FieldsFansChicago.org and its activities -- including the distribution of leaflets and buttons in the public right-of-way near the described Oprah taping -- are in no way connected to nor sponsored or endorsed by Orah Winfrey, her show, her enterprises and her associates.

 ONWARD!